 The Office of Connected Care, Remote Patient Monitoring – Home Telehealth (RPM-HT) reports that in 2022, 132,000 veterans utilized VA remote patient monitoring and telehealth services, with 20,000 additional enrollments occurring yearly.
 Moreover, patients enrolled in VA remote patient monitoring and telehealth services have a 41% reduction in hospital admissions and a 70% reduction in bed days of care.

 On one occasion during a video visit, Horseman had noticed that a patient was having trouble speaking and looked pale.
 Horseman told him to seek emergency care right away.
 The next day, the veteran was still in the ICU but in much better condition thanks to Horseman’s quick action.
-You can read more on this story at VA News.
+You can read more on this story on VA News.

 Trends and Length of Enrollment in VA Telehealth